Part of the Faculty of English and Humanities

 Educational Visits and Enrichment

 At Milton Primary Academy we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of history.
-These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.
+These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first-hand experiences in the real-world.

 Whole School Enrichment and Clubs: We strive to offer the best possible learning opportunities for our children at Milton and as we acknowledge that we cannot travel into the past, it is important that children are given opportunities to explore important artefacts from the periods that they are studying.

 To enrich our curriculum, we have carefully chosen experiences that allow our children to enjoy hands-on activities linked to their whole-class projects.
-For example, in Year 2 children have the opportunity to explore The Titanic Museum in Liverpool; play with toys from different time periods at The Brampton Toy Museum; learn about World War Two at Tittensor Cenotaph and the Imperial War Musuem, and in Year 3 they are also visited by Stone Age experts who lead their learning for the day in our academy grounds.
+For example, in Year 2 children have the opportunity to explore The Titanic Museum in Liverpool; play with toys from different time periods at The Brampton Toy Museum; learn about World War Two at Tittensor Cenotaph and the Imperial War Museum, and in Year 3 they are also visited by Stone Age experts who lead their learning for the day in our academy grounds.

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
-Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the geography education that we provide.
+Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the history education that we provide.

 Oliver in Reception said… “We really liked making poppies for Remembrance Day.”